 You are here

 Interested in what’s happening to plant and animal populations, either on a seasonal or long-term basis?
-Turn your interest into a valuable collaborative community science project!
+Turn your interest into a valuable collaborative community science program!

-Local Phenology Projects (LPPs), or organizations which engage the community in phenology monitoring with Nature's Notebook, exist to explore bud and flower break, pollination, fruit harvest, leaf fall, and more.
-These projects are located at places like wildlife refuges, local and national parks, and nature centers across the country and take some effort to establish, nurture, and maintain.
-LPPs are a wonderful way to connect community leaders in science, research and management to community leaders in education.
-Anyone who hosts an official Nature's Notebook effort for a LPPs is known as Local Phenology Leader (LPL).
+Local Phenology Programs (LPPs), or organizations which engage the community in phenology monitoring with Nature's Notebook, exist to explore bud and flower break, pollination, fruit harvest, leaf fall, and more.
+These programs are located at places like wildlife refuges, local and national parks, and nature centers across the country and take some effort to establish, nurture, and maintain.
+LPPs are a wonderful way to connect community leaders in science, research, and management to community leaders in education.
+Anyone who hosts an official Nature's Notebook effort for an LPP is known as Local Phenology Leader (LPL).

 What phenology-related question do I want to answer?

-In order to create a sustainble monitoring program, first decide what question you could answer with phenology data.
+In order to create a sustainable monitoring program, first, decide what question you could answer with phenology data.
 Monitor life cycle changes of a single species (e.g. monarchs) or select multiple species (e.g. monarch and milkweed) to study community changes.